 Many of our local museums have free days during the summer.
-The children’s museum, the Adirondack Museum, the aircraft museum all have free days for local residence.
+The children’s museum, the Adirondack Museum, and the aircraft museum all have free days for local residents.

 If you can’t find a free day, look for discount coupons online and in local papers.

 I’m not only talking about food (although that, too) but also more significant purchases.
 Appliances seem to go on sale during Memorial Day and Independence Day.
 Also, a lot of outside DIY supplies like landscaping and lumber tend to be discounted.